onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     :id: R-50252
     :target: XNF
     :keyword: MUST
+    :updated: casablanca

-    The xNF **MUST** write to a specific one text files that will be retrieved and made available by the Ansible Server if, as part of a xNF action (e.g., audit), a playbook is required to return any xNF information.
-The text files must be written in the same directory as the one from which the playbook is being executed.
-A text file must be created for the xNF playbook run targets/affects, with the name '<VNFname>_results.txt' into which any desired output from each respective VM/xNF must be written.
+    The xNF **MUST** write to a response file in JSON format that will be retrieved and made available by the Ansible Server if, as part of a xNF action (e.g., audit), a playbook is required to return any xNF information/response.
+The text files must be written in the main playbook home directory, in JSON format.
+The JSON file must be created for the xNF with the name '<xNF name>_results.txt'.
+All playbook output results, for all xNF VMs, to be provided as a response to the request, must be written to this response file.

 .. req::
     :id: R-51442
     :target: XNF
     :keyword: SHOULD
+    :updated: casablanca

     The xNF **SHOULD** use playbooks that are designed to automatically 'rollback' to the original state in case of any errors for actions that change state of the xNF (e.g., configure).

-        Note: In case rollback at the playbook level is not supported or possible, the xNF provider shall provide alternative locking mechanism (e.g., for a small xNF the rollback mechanism may rely on workflow to terminate and re-instantiate VNF VMs and then re-run playbook(s)).
-Backing up updated files also recommended to support rollback when soft rollback is feasible.
+    **Note**: In case rollback at the playbook level is not supported or possible, the xNF provider shall provide alternative rollback mechanism (e.g., for a small xNF the rollback mechanism may rely on workflow to terminate and re-instantiate VNF VMs and then re-run playbook(s)).
+Backing up updated files is also recommended to support rollback when soft rollback is feasible.

 .. req::
     :id: R-58301
     :target: XNF
     :keyword: SHOULD NOT
+    :updated: casablanca

     The xNF **SHOULD NOT** use playbooks that make requests to Cloud resources e.g. Openstack (nova, neutron, glance, heat, etc.);
-    therefore, there is no use for Cloud specific variables like Openstack UUIDs in Ansible Playbooks.
+    therefore, there is no use for Cloud specific variables like Openstack UUIDs in Ansible Playbook related artifacts.

-    Rationale: Flows that require interactions with Cloud services e.g.
+    **Rationale**: Flows that require interactions with Cloud services e.g.
-    Openstack shall rely on workflows run by an Orchestrator (Change Management) or other capability (such as a control loop or Operations GUI) outside Ansible Server which can be executed by a Controller such as APPC.
-There are policies, as part of Control Loop models, that send remediation action requests to APPC; these are triggered as a response to an event or correlated events published to Event Bus.
+    Openstack shall rely on workflows run by an Orchestrator (Change Management) or other capability (such as a control loop or Operations GUI) outside Ansible Server which can be executed by a APPC/SDN-C. There are policies, as part of Control Loop models, that send remediation action requests to an APPC/SDN-C; these are triggered as a response to an event or correlated events published to Event Bus.

 .. req::
     :id: R-02651
     :target: XNF
     :keyword: SHOULD
+    :updated: casablanca

-    The xNF **SHOULD** use the Ansible backup feature to save a copy of configuration files before implementing changes to support operations such as backing out of software upgrades, configuration changes or other work as this will help backing out of configuration
+    The xNF **SHOULD** use available backup capabilities to save a copy of configuration files before implementing changes to support operations such as backing out of software upgrades, configuration changes or other work as this will help backing out of configuration